Nationwide Staff Shortage at Nursing Homes Sets the Stage for Abuse and Neglect

 Sexual abuse of nursing home residents is more common than is generally understood.
 Two ways that understaffing can contribute to sexual abuse are:

 - Lack of adequate security.
-Nursing home sexual abuse is sometimes perpretrated by outsiders who sneak into the facility.
+Nursing home sexual abuse is sometimes perpetrated by outsiders who sneak into the facility.

 - Lower hiring standards due to a shortage of staff, which is often caused by low pay.
 Lower hiring standards make it easier for people to get jobs at nursing homes who should never be allowed to work there, who might have been accused of sexual abuse in the past, and who might go on to commit further abuse.